Zylann/zCraft/readme.md

 Some planned features
 ================

-- Frustum culling
+Note: depends on which project I currently work on.

 - OpenGL 3.x (easier switching, at least)
+- More GUI widgets
+- Scripting interfaces for AngelScript, Lua and Python
 - AABB physics
-- Faster voxel archive save format
+- Voxel engine: Faster voxel archive save format
+- Voxel engine: Frustum culling
-- Voxel sprites
+- Voxel engine: volumetric sprites
+- Voxel engine: mapgen optimization
 - And many little things in the code : see TODO comments
-- mapgen optimization

 Downloads
 =========

-Nothing "playable" at the moment, but you can test the demos.
+There is actually nothing "playable", but there is a main() function. that means you can test some technical demos :)

 Infinite scary cave-canyon test (Windows only) : https://dl.dropbox.com/u/60408088/INFO/zCraft/2012-12-29-zcraft-map-test.zip